ankitarunpatil/Serious-SQL/Data_Exploration.md

   >- Create a temporary tables where I will remove all the outliers by applying strict inequality conditions
   >- Calulate summary statistics on the new temporary table
   >- Check for different results
+  >- Show the cumulative distribution with treated data

 <br>